 The production process of chenille upholstery fabric was last modified in the United States almost a century ago.

 Factories first collect chenille yarns to make chenille fabric.
 The process of making chenille fabric is almost like putting patties between buns.
-Machines place the small “pile” yarns between two core yarns.
-Then, twist the piles and cores to create thick chenille threads.
+Machines place the small โpileโ yarns between two core yarns.
+Then, they twist the piles and cores together to create thick chenille threads.

 After weaving, the yarns still remain fuzzy intentionally.
-Factories don’t perform any special finishing to this condition.
-That’s why the fabric feels plushy and soft.
+Factories donโt perform any special finishing under these conditions.
+Thatโs why the fabric feels plushy and soft.

 Chenille fabric can be made from pure cotton, silk, rayon, blends, nylon, etc. But organic chenille cotton fabric is the best choice among them.